mini-kep/parser-rosstat-kep/src/README.md

 IDEAS
 =====
+- [ ] grouping of variables for Excel file
+- [ ] add check all variables in parsing definition are covered with checkpoints
 - [ ] read environment variable /  structure as package with setuptools
 - [ ] move locations.py inside kep.package